Instant View: China's economic growth slows to 6.1% in 2019, near 30-year low

 Facing sluggish demand at home and abroad and escalating U.S. trade pressure, Chinese policymakers have been rolling out a stream of growth boosting measures over the past two years, while trying to contain financial and debt risks.

-Asian stocks inched up on Friday after the GDP data, adding to modest early gains.
+Asian stocks rose on Friday after China released its GDP data, adding to modest early gains.
 The yuan firmed slightly.

+“Although real GDP remained intact at 6% y-o-y in Q4, China’s nominal GDP growth reaccelerated to 9.63% on-year from 7.57% y-o-y.
+The small V-shape recovery in nominal GDP reinforced our view that the Chinese economy may have stabilized in the near-term due to trade truce and more supportive policies.

+“Manufacturing output rose by 7%, strongest since March 2019.
+The removal of uncertainty from trade truce and China’s increasing support to high-tech manufacturing sectors will continue to support the manufacturing sectors.

 “The annual numbers are what we were expecting.
 Secondary industries seem to be stabilizing, but there is a bit more concern with tertiary industries.
 It is worrying, because that was actually driving the growth for much of 2019 ... and will be a key growth driver ahead.